-Located in the pristine Valhalla mountains, we have developed a glassblowing getaway for those interested in a memorable summer vacation.
-You can find incredible wildflower filled day hikes to the alpine, ride tubes down the river, sun on the beach, shop at a farmers market or the many independent stores in downtown Nelson, picnic at a waterfall, even thrash on your mountain bike and still spend a part of each day learning glassblowing while visiting.
+Located in the pristine Valhalla mountains, we have developed a glassblowing getaway for those interested in a memorable winter vacation.
+You can use a snowmobile to access the mountains from our back door, find incredible world class downhill and backcountry skiing, miles of groomed cross country tracks along the local river, and still spend a part of each day learning glassblowing while visiting.

 About the Studio and the Artists

 Wildfire Productions Glass Art Studio was developed from a small torch to a full public studio by glass artists Brook and Kristan Green.
 During the summer of 2012, Wildfire moved the entire shop 2000 miles to the inspiring and peaceful mountains of the Slocan Valley.
 In an attempt to provide for our artists we have expanded to 4 torch stations, many annealers, a glass lathe, coldworking equipment, an electric furnace, a glory hole and so much more.
 With the help of a strong supporting group of locals, Wildfire is once again creating an open environment for beginning glassworkers.

 Originally drawn to the flame of a torch, Brook D. Hoskins has spent 20 years exploring lampworking, fusing, casting, cold working and hot shop techniques, as well as building and maintaining equipment to continue to fuel his passion for glass.
 Believing that, “the synergistic environment of glassworkers builds an appreciation for community, which we need as artists to survive”, Hoskins’ first started teaching and mentoring in 2003.
 He has also received a grant from the Coleman Foundation in Chicago to build his first hot shop, was a judge for the prestigious Old Town Arts Festival, and has been a speaker for many schools, art councils and conferences.
 Hoskins’ work can be found represented across North America.